Valgerður Hafstað: Biography

 On 1 June 1930, Valgerður was born in Vík in the South Constituency.
 She was the daughter of Árni Hafstað and Ingibjörg Sigurðardóttir.
 Valgerður had ten siblings and she was the youngest of them all.
 She was educated in art at the Academy of Free and Mercantile Art in Copenhagen before matriculated to the School of Arts and Crafts in Reykjavík.
-Valgerður remained in Reykajvik until 1948, when she went to Paris to study at the Académie de la Grande Chaumière.
+Valgerður remained in Reykjavík until 1948, when she went to Paris to study at the Académie de la Grande Chaumière.
 She studied mosaic and painting at the Academy, remaining there until 1952.

 Valgerður went on to study mosaic processing at the Ecole des Arts Italiennes, and worked on mineral windows and mosaics.
 Her first art exhibition was a joint venture with Gerður Helgadóttir at Paris' Galerie La Rouge in 1957.
 Valgerður moved into a home near the French capital of Paris the following year and relocated to New York City in 1974.
 From 1981, she worked at the Reykjavík Art Museum Kjarvalsstaðir.
 Valgerður partook in the American-based Scandinavian Today between 1982 and 1984 and then with the travelling Borealis exhibition for which she received a salary from 1983 to 1984.
 Early in 1983, Valgerður took part in an exhibition held at the Reykjavík Art Museum Kjarvalsstaði.

 Her works in Iceland include stained glass windows she did in Tjarnarkirkja in Svarfaðardalur and decorated a wall in Varmahlíðarskóli in Skagafjörður.
 Valgerður also produced several privately owned paintings.
 A posthumous exhibition of her works took place at Berg Culture House in July 2012.
 Three years later, the Kópavogur Art Museum held an exhibition of Valgerður's paintings.

 Personal life

 She was married to the artist André Énard from August 1958 until his death in late 2010.
 There were three children of the marriage.
-On 9 March 2011, Valgerður died at Borgarspítalinn in Reykjavik.
+On 9 March 2011, Valgerður died at Borgarspítalinn in Reykjavík.
 She was given a burial at Fossvogskirkja six days later.